Figure

 Description

 The Xmon is a planar transmon variant developed by the Martinis group (later Google Quantum AI) featuring a cross-shaped capacitor geometry.
-Introduced by Barends et al. (2013), the ”+” shape provides four natural coupling points — one for readout and up to three for nearest-neighbor qubit-qubit coupling — enabling a scalable 2D grid layout.
+Introduced by Barends et al. (2013), the ”+” shape provides dedicated ports for readout, microwave drive, flux bias, and nearest-neighbor coupling, making it easy to tile into a scalable 2D grid layout.

-The Xmon was the qubit used in Google’s Sycamore processor (2019 quantum supremacy demonstration) and subsequent Willow processor.
+The Xmon was the core qubit geometry behind Google’s five-qubit surface-code-threshold device, the 53-qubit Sycamore processor, and the later 105-qubit Willow processor.

 Hamiltonian